 Leaving San Marcos

-half day with the orphans in Solola, because there are only about 40 of them).
+Yesterday was our last day in San Marcos and our last full service day as a team.
+(We will do a half day with the orphans in Solola, because there are only about 40 of them).

 In the afternoon the children’s team went to a church and when we showed up there were only 12 kids there.
 Over the next 10 minutes they streamed in.
 More and more.
 We had to set up more chairs.
 Over 230 kids heard about the love of Christ through Pierce’s testimony (all in Spanish!), through the songs, through the puppets, and through the way these amazing Wooddale students have poured themselves out for this generation!

-eyes have been negatively affected by the smoke.
+The service team served in the same location helping a family by building a kitchen.
+For years they have used an open fire inside their house for cooking.
+All of their eyes have been negatively affected by the smoke.
 We bought a brand new stove with proper roof ventilation.
 It literally changed this family’s life.
 So many tears.
 Wow!

 in the evening, Victor, one of our translators from El Salvador preached about the importance of reading the Word everyday!

-The church of San Marcos laid hands and prayed over each
+The church of San Marcos laid hands and prayed over each student before the night was over.
+They gave each of us a little wood church as a souvenir!

 We are off to one of my favorite places in the world, the orphanage in Solola!